CaroMuizzi/Latitud_vs_Longitud/README.md

 # Weather HTML
-What's tudthe weather like as we approach the equator?
+What's the weather like as we approach the equator?